Azure/cortana-intelligence-product-detection-from-images/technical_deployment/README.md

 python A2_annotateBboxLabels.py
 ````

-Once you are satistified with the annotations, save them to DocumentDB by running the following commands.
+Once you are satistified with the annotations, save them to DocumentDB by running the following commands (use **source activate cntk-py35** instead of **activate cntk-py35** if you are using a Linux DSVM).

 ````bash
 cd <path-to-technical_deployment\data_management-folder>